-- 2. Birth to six months: Period of PURPLE Crying Caseworkers and LD workers must: - 1.
-Determine if the parents or caregivers received the "Period of PURPLE Crying" educational DVD or web application. - 1.
-If received, discuss any questions the parents or caregivers may have regarding the "Period of PURPLE Crying". - 2.
-If not received: - 1.
-Provide the "Period of PURPLE Crying" educational DVD or web application, and the supplemental booklet. - 2.
+- 2. Birth through Six Months: "Period of PURPLE Crying" - 1.
+Caseworkers and LD workers must: - 1.
+Determine if the parents, guardians, and caregivers received the "Period of PURPLE Crying" educational DVD or web application.
+If: - 1.
+Received, discuss any questions the parents, guardians, or caregivers may have regarding the "Period of PURPLE Crying". - 2.
+Not received: - 1.
+Provide the "Period of PURPLE Crying" educational DVD or web application and, when available, the supplemental booklet. - 2.
 Review and discuss the information outlined in the booklet.
-The following key points should be relayed to caregivers: - 1.
-Explain to the parents and caregivers that the acronym "PURPLE" is used to describe specific characteristics of an infant's crying and that what they are experiencing is normal and a phase in their child's development. - 2.
-Explain that parents and caregiver's frustration due to "Period of Purple Crying" may cause them to shake the baby, which can result in significant, if not life threatening effects. - 3.
-Reinforce to families, if an infant is crying and they become frustrated they should put the infant down in a safe environment. - 3.
-Play the 10 minute "PURPLE" video for the parents and caregivers after presenting the booklet, if resources are available, and: - 1.
+The following key points must be discussed with the parents or guardians, and caregivers: - 1.
+The acronym "PURPLE" is used to describe specific characteristics of an infant's crying and what they are experiencing is normal and a phase in their infant's development. - 2.
+Their frustration due to "Period of Purple Crying" may cause them to shake or harm the infant, which can result in significant, if not life-threatening effects. - 3.
+Reinforce with them, that if an infant is crying and they become frustrated they should put the infant down in a safe environment to prevent harm to the infant. - 2.
+Play the 10 minute "PURPLE" video for the parents or guardians and caregivers after presenting the booklet, and: - 1.
 Emphasize the importance of the material presented. - 2.
-Reinforce to the parents or caregivers that everyone caring for their infant should review the information. - 3.
-Remind parents and caregivers about the 17-minute soothing film on the DVD or web application is available to help them understand ways to soothe their baby and cope with inconsolable crying periods. - 2.
-Document in a FamLink case or provider note the following: - 1.
-When the parents and caregivers received the "Period of PUPRLE Crying" educational DVD or web application and supplemental booklet. - 2.
-If the parents or caregivers refused to discuss the "Period of PURPLE Crying" materials. - 3.
-Birth to One Year: Infant Safe Sleep
+Reinforce to them that everyone caring for their infant should review the information. - 3.
+Remind them that the 17-minute soothing film on the DVD or web application is available to help them understand ways to soothe their infant and cope with inconsolable crying periods. - 3.
+Documenting "Period of PURPLE Crying" - 1.
+Caseworkers and LD CPS investigators must document the following in a FamLink case note: